Skip to main content

 Crowdsourcing Photos

 Help the Burling Library Special Collections and Archives staff identify photographs from your time at Grinnell.
-Staff from the Special Collections and Archives will host a table in the JRC lobby, asking alumni to help identify people, places, and events found in our photograph collection.
+Special Collections and Archives staff will host a table in the JRC lobby, asking alumni to help identify people, places, and events in our photograph collection.
 We will have photos available from every class celebrating Reunion, so please stop by and lend a hand!

 Interactive Projects